Ethiopia: Army says it is in control of Tigray capital | DW | 28.11.2020

-Prime Minister Abiy Ahmed says his army is now "fully in control" of the regional capital of Mekele.
-It is unclear whether the leaders of the rebellious Tigray People's Liberation Front (TPLF) have surrendered.
+Prime Minister Abiy Ahmed has announced that his army is now "fully in control" of the regional capital of Mekele.
+It remains unclear whether leaders of the rebellious Tigray People's Liberation Front have surrendered.

 "We've been able to enter Mekele city without innocent civilians being targets," Abiy was quoted as saying by Ethiopian Broadcasting Corporation (EBC).